omarhosny206/design-patterns/src/structural/bridge/README.md

 2. `RefinedAbstraction`: a refined abstraction class that extends the abstraction and provides specific implementations.

-3. `Implementor`: an interface that defines the low-level operations.
+3. `Implementor`: an interface that defines the low-level operations. it is also known as the `Bridge` interface.

 4. `ConcreteImplementorA & ConcreteImplementorB`: classes that implement the `Implementor` interface.